98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 # ZFS-on-Root with Systemd-Boot
-This example is completed with debian based distros.
+This example is completed with Debian-based distros.
 Specifically, Debian Buster and Bullseye both on the same zpool, as well as an ext4-based installed of Ubuntu for recovery purposes.

 Zpool name = data